-In recent years, High Purity Systems (HPS) has seen a big push for biopharmaceutical equipment upgrades.
+In recent years, High Purity Systems (HPS) has seen a big push for equipment upgrades requiring expertise in biopharmaceutical orbital welding.
 As an experienced contractor and trusted partner with many life-science laboratories, we’ve been approached time and time again to help companies make these critical system updates.

-And having heard specifically of our team’s previous experience with skid work of all sizes and functionalities, the customer knew we could manage the heavy workload and sensitive timeline.
+And having heard specifically of our team’s previous experience with biopharmaceutical orbital welding and skid work of all sizes and functionalities, the customer knew we could manage the heavy workload and sensitive timeline.

 We then faced, cleaned, and welded the old drain valve into its new home and piped out an automated steam trap from the new drain valve location.
 We also needed to orbital weld a pressure controller into a line in the middle of the skid, along with two new sanitary ferrules.
-Lastly, we cut in and installed a new temperature sensor on the skid which was orbitally welded as well.
+In the last part of the steam piping orbital welding phase, we cut in and installed a new temperature sensor on the skid.

 All of the welds our team made were spot passivated, inspected, and documented to meet the FDA’s requirements for validated systems, as well as ASME BPE specifications.
 To make the documentation official, the inspection was borescoped and recorded by a third-party quality control team checking our work.